 A smartphone solution for spartina

 First discovered in B.C.
-15 years ago, Spartina (below) is an invasive cordgrass.
+15 years ago, Spartina (above) is an invasive cordgrass.
 Last May, DUC’s geographic information specialists launched a new smartphone application.
 Using software from ESRI Canada, this app allows conservation staff to document and report the size and location of Spartina plants in real time, to help removal and reduce its presence (and impact) on B.C.’s habitat and wildlife.

 Subscribe to Conservator Magazine